Diitabiki

 The people of Drietabbetje welcome some visitors in 1969.

-Drietabbetje (or Diitabiki; Sranan Tongo: Dritabiki, Dutch: Drietabbetje) is a Ndyuka village in the Sipaliwini District of Suriname.
-Diitabiki is the residence of the gaanman of the Ndyuka people, since 1950, and the location of the oracle.
+Drietabbetje, also known by its Ndyuka name Diitabiki (Dritabiki), is a Ndyuka village in the Sipaliwini District of Suriname.
+Diitabiki has been the residence of the gaanman of the Ndyuka people since 1950, and is the location of the oracle.

 Name

 Both the Ndyuka and Sranan Tongo name for the village translates to "three islands," with the word tabiki meaning "island" in both languages.
 While drie indeed also translates as "three" in the Dutch language, the word tabbetje is a homophonic translation of the Ndyuka word.

 History

 The Ndyuka people are of African descent, and were shipped as slaves to Suriname in the 17-18th century to work on Dutch-owned colonial plantations.
 The escaped slaves moved into the rainforest, and banded together.
 There were frequent clashes between the colonists and the Ndyuka, however in 1760, a peace treaty was signed granting the Ndyuka autonomy.
 From 1761 onwards, the Ndyuka gradually moved southwards in order to protected themselves from the colonists, and started to build villages on the Tapanahoni River dispelling the indigenous Tiriyó.
 Diitabiki is one of the villages.
 Slaves who had recently fled from Armina and Boven Commewijne were stationed near the confluence of the Tapanahoni and Lawa River to guard against attacks by the Aluku.